dd9jn/rfc4880bis/rfc4880bis.md

 made over one third-party signature (any Certification, i.e., signature type 0x10-0x13) that covers the same Primary Key and User ID (or User Attribute).
-For example, an Attestation Key Signature made by key X over user ID U using hash algorithm SHA256 might contain an Attested Certifications subpacket of 192 octets (6*32 octets) covering six third-party certification Signatures over \<X,U\>.
+For example, an Attestation Key Signature made by key X over User ID U using hash algorithm SHA256 might contain an Attested Certifications subpacket of 192 octets (6*32 octets) covering six third-party certification Signatures over \<X,U\>.
 They SHOULD be ordered by binary hash value from low to high (e.g., a hash with